Ollie Satenstein

 Bernard Oliver Satenstein (c.
-1906 – May 1, 1959) was an American football player who five seasons in the National Football League with the Staten Island Stapletons and New York Giants.
+1906 – May 1, 1959) was an American football player who five seasons in the National Football League (NFL) with the Staten Island Stapletons and New York Giants.
 He played college football at New York University and attended Cushing Academy in Ashburnham, Massachusetts.
 He was also a coach at Mount Vernon High School in Mount Vernon, New York.
 Satenstein died as a result of a heart attack.